cucerdariancatalin/SimplePrograms/README.md

 This task is on [JetBrains Academy](https://hyperskill.org/learn/step/2170).

-[Here](src/main/java/com/simpleprograms/ChocolateBreaker.java) you can see the implementation of this program in Java.
+[Here](src/main/java/com/simpleprograms/ChocolateBreaker.java) you can see the implementation of this program in Java and [here](src/test/java/com/simpleprograms/ChocolateBreakerTest.java) - the JUnit tests.

 ### Cinema